isotopp/isotopp.github.io/content/posts/2023-02-18-this-is-not-a-drill.md

 You do not lose web servers, but you lose the ability to make new ones or to decommission old ones or change the config of the existing ones.
 Systems usually can continue to run without their automation controller for a few hours, provided the operational circumstances are somewhat stable.

-In some cases, loss of state in the control plane highlighted that the control plan could not rediscover its clients out their and scan them for state.
+In some cases, loss of state in the control plane highlighted that the control plan could not rediscover its clients out there and scan them for state.
 Instead, it was assumed that the entire region was to be recreated from scratch, when it was in fact there, and perfectly functional, just unknown to the controller.

 In some cases the automation assumed that new systems were to be recreated from scratch by cloning over data from remote regions.